“You look tired.”

 Replenish Hydration With a Ceramide Moisturizer

 Tip: Ceramides prevent moisture from leaving your skin, while hyaluronic acid increases moisture content.
-Consider using a hyaluronic acid-based moisturizer, like Tidal Brightening Enzyme Water Cream, for daytime and a ceramide one at night (or vice versa).
+Consider using a hyaluronic acid-based moisturizer, like C.E.O.
+Afterglow Brightening Vitamin C Gel Cream, for daytime and a ceramide one at night (or vice versa).
 They are both naturally occurring substances in your skin and are essential for skin health.

 Neutralize Damage With a Retinol Topical

 Retinol, a form of vitamin A, is hailed for its wrinkle-reducing abilities.
-It helps “promote and hasten skin turnover, thus aiding with evening out skin tone, dyspigmentation and non-invasively smooths fine lines and wrinkles overtime,” says Rina Allawh, M.D., dermatologist at Montgomery Dermatology in King of Prussia, Pennsylvania.
+It helps “promote and hasten skin turnover, thus aiding with evening out skin tone, dyspigmentation and non-invasively smooths fine lines and wrinkles over time,” says Rina Allawh, M.D., a dermatologist at Montgomery Dermatology in King of Prussia, Pennsylvania.
 So with daily use, it ensures a youthful, radiant complexion even during times of stress, adds McGowan.

 Protect Against Wrinkles with Sunscreen